mrynalrai/wordWallet-readme/README.md

 <!-- <p align="justify"> -->
 WordWallet is a mobile and desktop supported web application that collects words and their meanings via neumorphic mobile and web responsive UI.
+It can be accessed at https://mywordwallet.com/ <br/>

-The tech-stack used for this application was:
+The tech-stack used for developing this application was:
 ## Front-end:
-  * Vanilla Javascript
+  * Vanilla Javascript (used MVC arhcitecture)
-  * CSS and SCSS (no external css library was used)
+  * CSS (no external css library was used)
   * Webpack
   * Babel
   * Axios (to make REST API calls to the database)